I-E-T-Lucknow/B.Tech--IT-2022/18_Grp_AutomaticSummarisationOfUserReview/readme.md

 Make sure you have brew installed on your system.
 If not, follow the steps [here](https://brew.sh) to do so.

-- Install Python 3.6.x on your system.
+- Install Python 3.6.x or higher on your system.

     ```
       brew install python@3